How to remove an Mixer error

 If there are any problems with Mixer.exe, you can completely remove PCI Audio Applications (Control Panel⇒Add/Remove programs).

 If Mixer.exe is located in the folder C:\Windows\System32, the security rating is 70% dangerous.
 The file size is 452,608 bytes.
 There is no information about the author of the file.
-The program has no visible window.
-Mixer.exe is located in the Windows folder, but it is not a Windows core file.
-The application starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
-It is not a Windows system file.
+The program is not visible.
+The Mixer.exe file is an unknown file in the Windows folder.
+The process starts when Windows starts (see Registry key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\Run).
+It is not a Windows core file.